-Other devices, such as grounding straps, photo-eye cables or other sensors, print heads, etc. can be added to the scale conveyor, as long as the same precaution is taken regarding the cabling.
-The goal when wiring the motor or adding sensors is to provide a free-moving and responsive scale.
+Other devices, such as grounding straps, photo-eyes or other sensors for pacing or package tracking can be added to the weigh station conveyor as long as the same precaution is taken regarding the cabling.
+The goal when wiring or adding sensors is to provide a free moving and responsive scale.

-Once all wiring has been attached to the scale conveyor, or new wiring is added, it is recommended that a scale corner test is conducted.
-See instructions for this corner test in Chapter 6.
+Once all wiring has been attached to the weigh station, or new wiring is added, it is recommended that a scale shift test is conducted.
+See instructions for this shift test in our Troubleshooting guide within this manual.